On the procongruence completion of the Teichm\"uller modular group: Introduction

 Let us suppose that $C$ is an $n$-punctured, genus $g$ curve, for $2g-2+n>0$.
 Let then $\cM_{g,n}$ be the moduli stack of smooth $n$-pointed, genus $g$ curves defined over some number field.
 It is a smooth irreducible Deligne--Mumford stack of dimension $3g-3+n$ defined over $\Spec(\Q)$, endowed with a universal $n$-punctured, genus $g$ curve $\cC\ra\cM_{g,n}$.
 Let $\xi\in\cM_{g,n}$ be the point corresponding to the curve $C$ and $\ol{\xi}$ the $\QQ$-valued point lying over it.
 Let us identify the fiber $\cC_{\ol{\xi}}$ with the curve $C\times_\K\QQ$.
 There is then a short exact sequence of algebraic fundamental groups:

 The associated outer representation

-is the {\it arithmetic universal monodromy representation}.
+is {\it the arithmetic universal monodromy representation}.

 The morphism of pointed stacks $\xi\co(\Spec(\K),\Spec(\QQ))\ra(\cM_{g,n},\ol{\xi})$ induces a homomorphism $\xi_\ast\co G_\K\ra\pi_1(\cM_{g,n},\ol{\xi})$ on algebraic fundamental groups.
 The representation $\rho_C$ is then obtained composing $\xi_\ast$ with the arithmetic universal monodromy representation $\mu_{g,n}$.
 Thus, it is not a surprise that the representation $\mu_{g,n}$ contains essential informations on the properties shared by all Galois outer representations associated to smooth $n$-punctured, genus $g$ arithmetic curves.
-The study of the representation $\mu_{g,n}$ is the principal purpose of this paper.
+The study of the representation $\mu_{g,n}$ is one of the principal purposes of this paper.

 The structural morphism $\cM_{g,n}\ra\Spec(\Q)$ induces the short exact sequence: